-While many of the New Zealand workforce is working from home as they play their part in preventing spread of the Coronavirus or COVID-19, a new set of challenges are starting to come to light, which typically wouldn’t have existed outside of a government enforcement isolation measure.
+While many of the New Zealand workforces is working from home as they play their part in preventing the spread of the Coronavirus or COVID-19, a new set of challenges are starting to come to light, which typically wouldn’t have existed outside of a government enforcement isolation measure.

-For the typical office based employee, working from home, or working from elsewhere has become more and more common.
-Many employers praise themselves on flexibility and allowing employees to work from home when they need to, or on a more regular basis.
+For the typical office-based employee, working from home, or working from elsewhere has become more and more common.
+Many employers praise themselves for flexibility and for allowing employees to work from home when they need to, or on a more regular basis.

 The COVID-19 outbreak however means that in some households, there are multiple people working from home at the same time.
 This of course has the ability to breach data privacy policies and allow people external from the business, to overhear confidential conversations and gain access to private information and documentation.

 top 3 tips on how to work from home privately:

 how to balance mental health and working from homeread more

 You are at risk of exposing company information when you leave the safety and security of your dedicated workplace and work remotely.
 If you live on your own, this isn’t so much of a problem, however it’s always advisable to still adhere to best practice privacy measures to be safe.

 Outside of Coronavirus isolation, some individuals that work from home, may break up the day by heading to the local library or coffee shop for a change of environment.

 In these cases, devices need to be protected against loss and theft for example.
 In order to ensure you’re safe, follow the below instructions: